pce-devel/huc/doc/hucc/hucc-function-reference.md

 `load_background( unsigned char __far *tiles, unsigned char __far *palettes, unsigned char __far *bat, unsigned char w, unsigned char h );`
 This legacy all-in-one function is used to display an entire background image on the screen, like a game title image.
 It will load background character data, it will load the palette, and finally it will load the BAT.
 Use it with directives *#incchr*, *#incbat* and *#incpal* to manage the different types of data.
 The character data will be stored at fixed address 0x1000 to 0x5000 in VRAM.

-**Note:** This basic function is hardcoded for a resolution of 256x224 pixels.
+**Note:** This basic function is hard-coded for a resolution of 256x224 pixels.
 The tileset (character data) is **not** optimized for duplicates!
 Each tile occupies its own VRAM space.

 ### **SuperGrafx Legacy Tile and Map Functions**